-- Teaching “typical” students
+- Teaching “typical” students.

-- Teaching Navajo students on the Navajo Indian Reservation
+- Teaching Navajo students on the Navajo Indian Reservation 3 years.

-- Help students develop strategies for enhancing friendships, organization and task management.
+- Help students develop strategies for enhancing friendships, organization, and task management.

 - Determine exactly where to guide a student in order to help her/him thrive.

-- Help learners understand and utilize strengths.
+- Help learners understand and utilize their strengths.

 - Help students understand their unique learning styles and needs.